mcmullinj84/mcmullinj84/README.md

 * [Coding Assignments](https://github.com/mcmullinj84/Ops-Code-Challenges) - Centered around learning coding fundamentals in Bash, Python, and PowerShell and creating automated security tools.

-*  Projects - Here are some group projects based around providing secure [networking solutions](https://github.com/405f0und) and [IT infrastructure](https://github.com/Industrial-Software-Solutions-MSP) for fictional businesses.
+*  Projects - This includes some group projects based around providing secure [networking solutions](https://github.com/405f0und) and [IT infrastructure](https://github.com/Industrial-Software-Solutions-MSP) for fictional businesses.
+More to come in the future!

 *  [Reading Notes](https://github.com/mcmullinj84/reading-notes) - During my coursework at Code Fellows, I have maintained a reading journal to encapsulate the key takeaways I have learned through reading articles/documentation regarding cybersecurity topics.
 <!--